-Spine problems or spine-related back pain can have various causes.
-Commonly, people experience them during physical activity, especially while heavy lifting.
+Spine problems, including spine-related back pain can have various causes.
+Commonly, people experience back problems during physical activity, especially while heavy lifting.
 Some are developed over time.
 Some are as simple as muscle strain, while others are more serious and may involve spinal nerves.
-Whatever the case may be, your Pain Medicine Specialist can find the source of the pain and get you the care you need.
+We will collaborate closely with you to understand the root cause of your pain.
+With the expertise and resources to identify the best treatment options for your individual situation, our Pain Medicine Specialists can help you achieve sustainable improvement.

 Causes and Conditions of Spine Problems/Spine Pain